-HTM 352: Hospitality Human Resource Management Credit Hours: (3-0:3) Prerequisite: HTM 201
+HTM 352: Hospitality Human Resource Management Credit Hours: (3-0:3)

-This course provides students with the systematic approach of human resource management in the hospitality industry.
-Students will discuss and analyze contemporary issues related to human resources in the field of hospitality businesses, in addition to related laws, regulations and policies affecting the workforce in hospitality industry.
+This course provides students with the systematic approach to human resource management in the hospitality industry.
+Students will discuss and analyze contemporary issues related to human resources in the field of hospitality businesses, in addition to related laws, regulations and policies affecting the workforce in the hospitality industry.

-HTM 353: Meeting and Event Management Credit Hours: (3-0:3) Prerequisite: HTM 302
+HTM 353: Meeting and Event Management Credit Hours: (3-0:3)

-This course introduces the basic elements of event management and the tools needed to plan, develop, organize and implement planning meetings and events.
-Topics will include: types, organizers and sponsors of meetings, events, expositions, and conventions, destination marketing organizations, destination management companies, service contractors, planning, legal issues, and green meetings.
+This course presents the elements of business event management and the tools needed to plan, develop, organize, and implement planning meetings and events.
+Students will develop the skills needed for effective event management.
+Topics will include: organizers and sponsors of meetings, events, expositions, and conventions, Destination Marketing Organizations, Destination Management Companies, service contractors and international events.

-HTM 354: Hospitality and Tourism Marketing Credit Hours: (3-0:3) Prerequisite: MKT 302; HTM 310
+HTM 354: Hospitality and Tourism Marketing

+Prerequisite: MKT 302; HTM 310